AdobeDocs/pass.en/help/authentication/tve-dashboard-environments.md

 * **Staging**: The staging profile connects to MVPD's staging server for testing and validation of integrations before going live.

-* **Production**: The production profile connects to MVPD's production server for actual production activities.
+* **Production**: The production profile connects to MVPD's production profile for actual production activities.

 ## Uses cases